-Where "XXX" is one of (ecb, cbc) and "YYY" is one of (ctr, ofb, cfb).
-In the CTR, OFB and CFB cases "len" is the size of the buffer (as number of chars) to encrypt or decrypt.
+Where "XXX" is one of $\{ecb, cbc, ctr, cfb, ofb\}$.

+In all cases "len" is the size of the buffer (as number of octets) to encrypt or decrypt.
 The CTR, OFB and CFB modes are order sensitive but not chunk sensitive.
 That is you can encrypt "ABCDEF" in three calls like "AB", "CD", "EF" or two like "ABCDE" and "F" and end up with the same ciphertext.
 However, encrypting "ABC" and "DABC" will result in different ciphertexts.
 All five of the modes will return CRYPT_OK on success from the encrypt or decrypt functions.